UnderLightz/Python-Coin-Flip/README.md

-# Project Title:
+# Project Title: Two-Face Flip
-Python Coin Flip Simulator

 ## Description:
 Developed a coin flip simulation program using Python.
 The program allows users to simulate flipping a coin, generating random outcomes and displaying the results.